LelsersLasers/Applied-Comp-Sci/80sGame/NEO CROSSER/README.md

     - The player is a squares and scales off the height
         - (player is technically 10:11, but to keep the ratio both numbers have to scale off of 1 number)
         - Same with on screen buttons
+- Ability to save
+    - When in game, press pause then save
+        - Saves to a JSON of a custom class in localStorage
+    - From main menu pressing enter/touching the screen then clicking resume
+        - If there is no previously saved game it will be a random one (same as clicking "new game")

 Other Things:
 - Bars on sides to give the impression the player is moving up and down, not the cars/waters